 Patrick Stewart as Captain Jean-Luc Picard

-Patrick Stewart is a highly acclaimed British actor who made a name for himself on stage before joining the cast of The Next Generation (TNG).
+We all know and love Patrick Stewart who made a name for himself on stage as a member of the Royal Shakespeare company before joining the cast of The Next Generation (TNG).
 He has since gone on to star in numerous movies and TV series, including the X-Men movie franchise as Professor Xavier.
+If you’re watching the X-Men movies in order, his last appearance is in Logan.

-In TNG, Stewart played the role of Captain Jean-Luc Picard, a veteran Star Trek captain who commanded the Enterprise-D. Picard was known for his stern thoughtfulness and diplomatic skills, however, in his personal life he was quiet, reserved, and private.
+In TNG, Stewart played the role of Captain Jean-Luc Picard, a veteran Star Trek captain who commanded the Enterprise-D. Picard was known for his stern thoughtfulness, logic, and diplomatic skills.
+In his personal life he was quiet, reserved, and private.

 Jonathan Frakes as Commander William Riker